 You’ll want to pause your video so you can capture the code information without missing any scenes from your favorite show.
 The other catch?
 You can’t edit any of those stats if you’re in the mood for a debugging session.

-Bit rate information isn’t only interesting for the technically minded, it can help when you’re facing.
+Bit rate information isn’t only interesting for the technically minded, it can help when you’re facing streaming issues or buffering.
 For example, it can guide you where to move your router or streaming device to improve your Wi-Fi signal.

 Really love a show?
 Give it two thumbs up

-This April, Netflix launched a new feature:.
+This April, Netflix launched a new feature: Two Thumbs Up.
 As part of its recommendation system, this signifies your passion for a title and helps Netflix hone in on what you really like to watch.
 Though the standard thumbs-up and thumbs-down icons allow you to give a basic rating to a show or film, clicking two thumbs prompts feedback that reads, “We know you’re a true fan!”

 You can use this option while watching Netflix on your TV, web browser or mobile device.
 The streamer notes that if you tap Two Thumbs Up to express your love for a specific TV series or movie, the system will drill down and recommend more titles related to the cast members, production teams, character types or niche genres affiliated with your pick.